merenlab/merenlab.org/tutorials/assembly-based-metagenomics/index.md

 Assembly and mapping is one of the first steps of genome-resolved metagenomic analysis, and there are many ways to accomplish them.
 That's why, the [anvi'o metagenomic workflow]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}) only starts once you have your contigs and BAM files available.
 We thought we could create this resource to explain the metagenomic workflow [we]({{site.url}}/people/) have been using in our lab.

-This tutorial will take you from notes on sampling and library preparation considerations for sequencing to assembled contigs and BAM files, at which point you will be ready to follow the anvi'o metagenomic workflow.
+This tutorial will take you from notes on sampling and library preparation considerations for sequencing to assembled contigs and BAM files, at which point you will be ready to follow the anvi'o metagenomic workflow, or any other platform to make sense of your data.

-To make things very simple, let's assume you have two samples, `Sample_01` and `Sample_02`.
+If you have some familiarity with the UNIX shell environment, most of these things should make sense quickly (if you have no familiarity with the UNIX shell environment, you will have to wait a little longer as we are hoping to help you, too).
+To make things very simple who wish to follow this tutorial, we will assume you have two samples, `Sample_01` and `Sample_02`.

-{:.notice}
-For the Demultiplexing and Quality filtering steps of this tutorial will require you to have [illumina-utils](https://github.com/meren/illumina-utils) library installed on your system.

 Just to make sure we are mostly on the same page and you have all the software you need installed on your system, here are a couple of commands, and their outputs: